 Introducing the Board Members of the IRDBF

-Morten Hansen of Denmark was elected to the Board in 2019.
-He Chairman of the Viking Red Breed Committee, and is himself a dairy breeder with 270 cows.
+Morten Hansen of Denmark was elected to the Board in 2019, and became Vice President at the Estonian conference in 2023.
+He is Chairman of the Viking Red Breed Committee, and is himself a dairy breeder with 270 cows.
 He gained a PhD in animal breeding in 2003, and took over the family farm in 2004.
 Morten conducts a very active breeding programme in his herd with 15-20 embryo transfers each year.
 Viking Red bulls such VR Fenton, VR Hielke and VR Faber have come from his herd.

 Russell Tocker of New Zealand is a new young face to the Board from 2019.
 He lives on the north island of New Zealand at Tiakitahuna and runs a family farm with his brother Zac and their parents.
 They milk about 700 cows with about 140 being red dairy cattle.